This emotional intelligence training course will:

 - Discuss brain function as it relates to emotional intelligence.

 - Familiarize participants with five emotional intelligence competencies.

 - Offer tactics for reframing events.

 - Suggest ideas for acting with empathy.

-Employees who have the ability to recognize and manage their emotions often have a distinct advantage in the workplace.
+Employees who can recognize and manage their emotions often have a distinct advantage in the workplace.
 These people are more likely to avoid miscommunication, reach consensus, manage stress, and address conflicts effectively.
 This emotional intelligence course explores the ins and outs of EQ and EI.
 Through a series of interactive activities, participants will learn how to develop their abilities to recognize and manage their emotions and behaviors at work.
 Based on your goals and objectives, we can tailor this training course to address sales audiences, managers, customer service representatives, and other groups.

 At this program’s conclusion, participants should be able to: